Indonesia at a crossroads

 Perhaps most shocking of all was the stark comment from a young, educated employee at an industrial conglomerate in central Jakarta.
 Alluding to Acting Governor Basuki “Ahok” Tjahaja Purnama, who took the position after Jokowi announced his running for the presidency, she told Bama, “I will vote Prabowo because I do not want Jakarta’s governor to be a Chinese Christian.”

 It wasn’t so long ago that being Chinese in Indonesia would make you a victim of persecution.
 In May 1998 riots swept across the country, with armed mobs targeting its ethnic Chinese minority.
 Homes and businesses were burned; ethnic Chinese women were gang-raped; and over a thousand people were killed.
-One of my own childhood friends, whose mother was Chinese-Indonesian from Bandung, had recently moved to that city with his family; they soon emigrated to California.
+One of my own childhood friends, whose mother was Chinese-Indonesian from Bandung, had recently moved to Jakarta with his family; they soon emigrated to California.

 There is evidence of Prabowo’s hand in fomenting anti-Chinese sentiment just months before the deadly riots, as the value of the rupiah plummeted and Indonesia reeled in the Asian Financial Crisis.
 In late January that year, Prabowo gave a speech at Kopassus headquarters – delivered to an audience of roughly 5,000 Muslim intellectuals and clerics – detailing foreign threats to the country as his staff handed out data pointing to the economic dominance of the ethnic Chinese community.